Statement on NEET

 AIPSN Statement on NEET

-The test was announced by the Government of India and was held for the first time on 5 May 2013 across India for students seeking admission for both undergraduate and postgraduate medicine.
-On 18 July 2013, the Supreme Court ruled in favor of 115 petitions and cancelled the NEET exam as illegal and unconstitutional and announced that the MCI could not interfere with the admission process done by colleges.
+But the test was later announced by the Government of India and was held for the first time on 5 May 2013 across India for students seeking admission for both undergraduate and postgraduate medicine.

 1. Lakhs and lakhs of rupees have been spent by the aspirants to get coaching to appear before NEET.
 This is not possible for the poor and underprivileged who got admission earlier by their school marks.
-Nearly 20 students committed suicide in Tamil Nadu alone, though they got good marks at school level but not good percentile for admission through NEET.
+Nearly 20 students committed suicide in Tamil Nadu alone, though they got good marks at school level and not good score for admission through NEET.

-2. Though admission was said to be merit based, students with a ‘0’ percentile were allowed get admission to private medical colleges to fill vacant seats.
-This was because the economically weaker students who got eligible percentile marks for private colleges could not get admission because of high fees, though there were said to be no capitation fees.
+2. Though admission was said to be merit based, students with a low score may get admission to private medical colleges as the poor who got eligible score marks for private colleges could not get admission because of high fees, though there were said to be no capitation fees.

-3. It is pity that many students end up writing the NEET exam many times.
+3. It is pity that many students attempted NEET two to three times.

-4. From the beginning, it was alleged that the NEET exam had no transparency and there were malpractices.
-The 2024-NEET showed that there was a question paper leak (supposed to be benefited by 40000 students), rigging and corruption to the tune of 30-40 lakhs per student who attempted malpractices.
+4. From the beginning, it was alleged that the NEET exam had no transparency and there were malpractices, and 2024-NEET proved that there was a question paper leak (supposed to be benefited by 40000 students), rigging and corruption to the tune of 30-40 lakhs per student who attempted malpractices.

 AIPSN views the following as our concerns:

-1. Since the NEET is the tool and gate way for entering medical education, students start preparing from 6th std onwards, omitting the regular school subjects and are not worried about +2 marks.
-It is found that even failed students in +2 get more NEET marks due to several year coaching for NEET which is not at all worthy for pursuing medical examination.
-It is pity since the Dr.Radhakrishnan committee recommends 12 years of study as a must for any higher education.
-This is now taken as “take it for granted’.
+1. Since the NEET is the tool and gate way for entering medical education, students start preparing from 6th std onwards, omitting the regular school subjects and not worried about +2 marks and found that even failed students in +2 get more NEET marks due to several years coaching for NEET which is not at all worthy for pursuing medical examination.
+It is pity that Dr.Radhakrishnan committee recommends 12 years of study is a must and enough for any higher education which is taken as “take it for granted’.

-2. NEET exams are conducted on a different syllabus, which indirectly compels students to go to coaching, where they have to pay a hefty sum which is many, many times higher than the application fee for so-called independent entrance examinations as fees.
-Students who do not undergo coaching for NEET will suffer in exams.
-Thus, there is no level playing field in centralized exams like NEET.
+2. NEET exams being conducted on a different pattern, which indirectly compels students to go to coaching, where they have to pay a hefty sum which is many, many times higher than the application fee for so-called independent entrance examinations as fees and students who do not undergo coaching for NEET will suffer in exams and thus, there is no level playing field in centralised exams.

-3. NEET was earlier conducted by CBSE and now it is conducted by National Testing Agency (NTA) as per National Education Policy-2020.
-NTA is not an academic or professional body to conduct entrance exams for Higher education.
+3. NEET was earlier conducted by CBSE and now it is conducted by NTA as per National Education Policy-2020.
+NTA is not an academic body to conduct entrance exams for Hr.education.
 NTA behaves like an employment recruitment agency.

-4. Because of the nature of NTA, many foretold that it would lead to a scam and it happened in 2024 on a bigger scale and the Supreme Court has taken cognizance of it.
+4. Because of the nature of NTA, many foretold that it would lead to a scam and it happened in 2024 on a bigger scale.
+It is alleged that NTA itself indulged in scam by allowing grace marks for delayed exam which was not at all mentioned in the rules of examination-2024

-5. The Union Government of India and the Supreme Court stated that NEET was brought for transparent merit-based admissions and without mandatory donations to Private Medical Colleges and Universities.
+5. The Union Govt stated that NEET was brought for transparent merit-based admissions and without mandatory donations to Private Medical Colleges and Universities.
 But both seem like mirages now.

-6. Private Medical Institutions have raised their fees and other amenity fees which are not affordable to the poor and even to the middle class who are therefore not joining.
-This has resulted in ‘0’ percentile admission and the very fact of merit-based admission is being defeated.
+6. Private Medical Institutions have raised their fees and other amenity fees which are not affordable to the poor and even to the middle class and are not joining, which has resulted in low score admission and the very fact of merit-based admission being defeated.

-7. Conducting centralized entrance exams is impractical in a multicultural society, imposing uniform rules in the conduction of exams (removal of ornaments including mangal sutra, hizab, safety pins used for safety dressing etc.).
-This is a terrifying act psychologically upsetting the students
+7. Conducting centralized entrance exams is impractical in a multicultural society, imposing uniform rules in the conduction of exams (removal of ornaments including mangal sutra, hizab, safety pins used for safety dressing etc.,) which is a terrifying act psychologically upsetting the students.

-12. In a democratic – federal system, such a centralised examination system managed by a non-academic agency can hardly function efficiently.
+11. In a democratic – federal system, such a centralised system managed by a non-academic agency, can hardly function efficiently.

-13. NEET is a complete failure.
-NEET is building a coaching industry.
-NEET discriminates against good students interested in medicine who want to serve the people of their states.
-NEET is devaluing school boards.
-NEET does not promote quality in education, either school education or medical education.
+12. NEET is a complete failure, NEET is building a coaching industry, NEET discriminates against good students interested in medicine who want to serve the people of their states, NEET is devaluing school boards and NEET does not promote quality in education, be school education or medical education.

-AIPSN rejects all kinds of centralized entrance examinations for any kind of state higher education admissions including NEET, CUET, etc. Centralized examinations can be held for central educational institutions.
-It is noted that:
+AIPSN rejects all kinds of centralized entrance examinations for any kind of state hr. education admissions including NEET, CUET, etc., .

 • NEET is against federalism.